 3. This prophecy tells the faithful what to expect in the future, starting shortly after the prophecy was given; therefore it is invalid to seek to apply interpretations that fall outside this timeframe.
 E.g. the 'war in heaven' of 12: 7 was not a pre-creation event.

-4. The time period of 'the beast' and its 'image' fall into the period after the giving of the prophecy and before the judgment and redemption of those who had remained steadfast.
+4. Revelation 20:4 proves that the time period of 'the beast' and its 'image' fall into the period after the giving of the prophecy but before the judgment and redemption of those who had remained steadfast.
 Therefore the majority of the vision pertains to the last 1900 years or so plus the time yet remaining until Christ's return.
 Thus the information therein is for the edification of the faithful of all these generations.

-5. The symbols used in the prophecy can be interpreted through knowledge of The Word of God. - E.g. 'beasts'2 and 'seas' for nations, 'heavens' for ruling powers, 'earth' for subject peoples etc.
+6. The symbols used in the prophecy can be interpreted through knowledge of The Word of God. - E.g. 'beasts' for nations,2 'heavens', 'sun', 'moon', 'stars' for ruling powers and authorities, 'earth' for subject peoples etc. The use of 'heaven' to denote the seat of earthly power is demonstrated in God's judgment upon the nations in general and upon Edom (Idumea) in particular,

-6. The Book of Revelation is the last book of the Bible and a familiarity with the teaching of the other books of the Bible for the understanding of God's purpose with the world and its redemption is obviously a pre-requisite for fully understanding this remarkable book.
-A blessing is pronounced upon those who take the trouble to read, and understand and hold fast its teachings.
+7. The Book of Revelation is the last book of the Bible and a familiarity with the teaching of the other books of the Bible for the understanding of God's purpose with the world and its redemption is obviously a pre-requisite for fully understanding this remarkable book.
+A blessing is pronounced upon those who take the trouble to read, understand and hold fast its teachings, conversely, those without the understanding of God's purpose with the earth cannot hope to begin to unravel the symbolism of this book.